balparda/fapfavorites/README.md

 Encrypting the database and files is safer, but will introduce a little lag into the database load/save and into image viewing, even though we do our best to ensure the lag is minimal.

+The database file is typically small: _less than 0.5%_ of the size of the downloaded images.
+The database will save you a lot of time for repeated uses or if your connection is broken.
+The system will remember the images you have (and skip them) and will remember the pages that were already seen (a huge difference for very big albums).
+You do ___not___ have to worry about missing images because the duplicate detection here uses `sha256` and will thus _only_ skip files that are _exactly the same_.
+No possible mistake here.

 With this command duplicates will be found.
 We search for duplicates using a hybrid intersection of perceptual, average, differential